futzu/SCTE35_threefive/README.md

 ___
 # Latest __threefive__ version is `2`.`4`.`49`
-* this is the 281th release of threefive
 * Cyclomatic Complexity Score 1.99
 * EIDR UPIDs are now in compact binary format
 * Stream class now includes PCR timestamps